vimalcvs/happybirthday/README.md

 ## For further queries do not hesitate to contact me.

-Ayush Sharma Arya College Of Engineering & IT, Jaipur India.
+Vimal K. Vishwakarma

-contact details: ayush.aceit@gmail.com
+contact details: vimalcvs29@gmail.com

-IRC: ayushpix
+IRC: technovimal